 The Charles A. Lindbergh Chair in Aerospace History is a competitive 12-month fellowship open Oct 15, to senior scholars with distinguished records of publication who are at work on, or anticipate being at work on, books in aerospace history.
 Support is available for living expenses in the Washington, D.C, area up to a maximum of $100,000 a year.
-Tenure is typically for an academic year (September through August) and applications are due December 1 of the year preceding the award of the fellowship.
-(For example, applications for 2017–18 should be submitted by December 1, 2015.)
+Tenure is typically for an academic year (September through August).
+NOTE: The Lindbergh Chair selection process runs one cycle earlier than for the other fellowships because senior scholars often need more time to arrange sabbaticals or leave.
+Applications are due December 1 (and references by December 15) for a term that begins nearly two years later.

 For more information, please contact Jeremy Kinney in the Aeronautics Department (email@example.com) or Michael Neufeld in the Space History Department (firstname.lastname@example.org).